Life in St. Louis

 - Powell Symphony Hall - Home of the St. Louis Symphony Orchestra, the second oldest symphony in the United States.
 Symphony guests are able to enjoy classical concerts, visiting conductors, and movies played with live scores.

 - Angad Arts Hotel - Angad offers unique dining and nightlife experiences, in addition to their modern lodging.

 Aquinas might not have any athletics, but St. Louis sure does!
 Home to two championship teams and a blockbuster new franchise, St. Louis has a variety of teams for which to cheer.

 - St. Louis Cardinals - The Cardinals are arguably the city's most popular sports franchise.
 The 11-time World Champions play at Busch Stadium III and feature dynamic ticket pricing throughout the season, which allows families of all sizes to affordably attend a Major League Baseball game.

 - St. Louis Blues - Winners of their first Stanley Cup last season, the Blues are solidifying their spot as one of the National Hockey League's most competitive teams.
 Take in a Blues game for some fast paced action on ice.

-- St. Louis MLS Team - Our Major League Soccer (MLS) team, yet to be named, is the newest franchise in the city.
+- St. Louis City SC - Our Major League Soccer (MLS) team, yet to be named, is the newest franchise in the city.
 On August 19, 2019, MLS awarded St. Louis with the 28th team in the league.
 Currently one of the best in the MLS, the games have become one of St. Louis' most popular attractions.